 - Schedule variance: This metric considers the budgeted cost of work scheduled and work completed.
 It tells if the project is under budget or exceeding its budget.
 Learn how to calculate earned value by subtracting the budgeted cost of work completed from the budgeted cost of work scheduled.
 Negative schedule variance means that the project is running late.

 - Cost variance: This shows the discrepancy between the predicted budget and the actual costs within a specified period.
 A negative cost variance shows the project runs over budget, whereas if it's positive, it means the project is under budget.

 - Cost performance: This metric is also used to measure cost efficiency.
 It is calculated by dividing the value of tasks performed (earned value) to the actual costs incurred.
 Cost performance projection helps you to make more accurate budget estimates.

 How do you choose metrics in project management?

 Each project has different requirements and needs unique project performance metrics to align with its goals.
-Consider the limitations of critical success factors for project management before you choose metrics to monitor.
+Consider the limitations of critical success factors for project management before you choose which PMO metrics to monitor.